H.R. 3597: Protecting Circuit Boards and Substrates Act

 1

-The bill creates a tax credit worth 25% of the cost paid or incurred to purchase or acquire printed circuit boards and integrated circuit substrates fabricated in the United States, and it applies to amounts paid or incurred after December 31, 2025.
+The bill creates a tax credit worth 25% of the cost a company pays to purchase or acquire printed circuit boards and integrated circuit substrates fabricated in the United States.
+It applies to amounts paid or incurred after December 31, 2025, and is claimed as part of the general business credit.

 2